Trey Anastasio: Solo work

 On September 12, 2009, Anastasio performed "An Evening with Trey Anastasio and the New York Philharmonic" at Carnegie Hall in Manhattan with the New York Philharmonic, playing various compositions including "Divided Sky","You Enjoy Myself", and "Time Turns Elastic".
 This concert was a benefit for his sister, through the Kristy Anastasio Manning Memorial Fund and the New York Philharmonic.

 While not touring with Phish, Anastasio performs tours with both TAB and acoustic solo concerts.

 On July 30, 2020, Anastasio released Lonely Trip, a collection of original songs written during the COVID-19 pandemic and recorded at his home studio in New York.
 The LP was mixed by Bryce Goggin and features lyrical collaborations with Tom Marshall and Scott Herman.
 Anastasio says the project reminded him of his pre-Phish 4-track home recordings.

 In October 2020, Anastasio performed an eight-week residency at the Beacon Theatre in New York.
 The eight concerts were performed without an audience and streamed live every Friday from October 9 to November 27 for free on Twitch.
 Anastasio raised $1.2 million of donations from the Beacon Jams for his Divided Sky Foundation, which used those funds were used to purchase a property in Ludlow, Vermont to act as a drug rehabilitation center.

 On March 11, 2022, Anastasio released his first all-acoustic solo album, Mercy.
 The nine-song album was produced by Bryce Goggin and Robert Stevenson, and mixed by Mike Fahey.
 It was intended as a follow-up to Lonely Trip, with Anastasio saying the songs were inspired by further time spent in isolation due to the COVID-19 pandemic: "[Mercy] is like a bookend.
 It's two years since we went into hiding.
 This is still going on, and it's an even lonelier trip."
 Upon the album's release, Anastasio described songwriting as one of his greatest joys.

+Anastasio recorded train announcements for the MTA New York City Transit's Subway system in December 2025 to promote Phish's New Years Eve concerts at Madison Square Garden.